 It can be excessively difficult to find good references for Japanese bar money.
 While I eventually hope my book will eclipse all of the below in terms of thoroughness for this specific series, the best current references that I've found are listed below.
 They begin with the ones that I've found most helpful.
 If you're only looking to buy one or two books, start at the top of the list.
 I'm not including any Japanese sources at this point (aside from the JNDA).
 They are difficult to find, difficult to translate, and not much use unless you're willing to spend an excessive amount of time translating them.
 That said, a lot of my information has come from Japanese sources, so don't be alarmed if you find something on this site that isn't covered in any of the sources below.
 The eventual book will include a full list of references.

 Published in 2011, this is the undisputable king of English references.
 It covers primarily copper coinage, but bar money is also included over the course of two chapters.
 There is some narrative to explain the history behind the pieces, though it's mainly useful in identifying pieces.
-It does have some errors and omissions but it exceeds any other English reference by a mile.
+It does have some errors and omissions but has more historical information than any other English references.
 It's available on Amazon for just $20.

 The JNDA is the Japanese equivalent of the Redbook.
 It lists modern coins in addition to Edo period pieces, including bar money.
 The values given are way over any market values, but it has color photos for each piece.
 The catch: It's only in Japanese.
 There is some English to help you navigate, but you'll mainly be relying on photos and other illustrations.
 Even so, this is one of the most useful references out there.
 To purchase a copy, eBay is probably your best bet.